 - Citizens will be permitted to possess certain items that are currently prohibited because there is no valid reason to prohibit them or require their licensing, such as the following:

 - Bulletproof vests and body armour - These items are not offensive and cannot harm anybody.
+People in vulnerable professions can use such vests to protect themselves against real criminals.

 - Low power air rifles - We grew up with these toys without a problem.
+These rifles taught kids how to handle firearms safely and that is a good thing.

 - Imitation firearms - These are mostly toys like the famous Transformer robot that turns into a toy gun.
+You cannot be killed by a fake gun and you are more likely to die if you are stabbed in the neck by a dining fork, which is completely legal to possess.

 - Switchblade knives - These merely save users from breaking fingernails opening them and are no more dangerous than any other knives that are legal.